robyftp/Tree/README.md

-## Why didn’t the orange win the race?
-It ran out of juice.
+## Why do scuba divers fall backwards into the water?
+Because if they fell forwards they’d still be in the boat.